Twitter tumbles on concerns about hacking activity

 The hackers hid instructions in tweeted memes that secretly ordered infected devices to send information, including user names, screen images and other content, Trend Micro said.

-The Twitter spokesman declined comment on the Trend Micro report.
+The Twitter spokesman declined to comment on the Trend Micro report.

-Reporting by Jim Finkle in New York; Additional reporting by Vibhuti Sharma in Bengaluru and Angela Moon in New York; Editing by Jeffrey Benkoe and Sonya Hepinstall
+Reporting by Jim Finkle in New York; Additional reporting by Vibhuti Sharma in Bengaluru, Angela Moon in New York and Ben Blanchard in Beijing; Editing by Jeffrey Benkoe and Sonya Hepinstall